-Carriers "set aside" numbers for future use by customers.37 Previously, industry number assignment guidelines allowed companies to reserve a prefix for up to 18 months for customers' future use.38 The FCC's NRO Order modified the number reservation period to 45 days.
-This 510 utilization study incorporated the FCC's 45-day requirement.
-The FCC later issued an extension until December 1, 2000 for companies to comply with the 45-day rule.39 The extension allows companies time to upgrade their number tracking mechanisms, which tally the quantities of reserved numbers they hold.
-While companies reported a total of 241,600 reserved
+Carriers "set aside" numbers for future use by customers.33 Previously, industry number assignment guidelines allowed companies to reserve a prefix for up to 18 months for customers' future use.34 The FCC's first NRO Order modified the number reservation period to 45 days.
+This 619 utilization study incorporated the FCC's 45-day requirement.
+The FCC later issued an extension until December 1, 2000 for companies to comply with the 45-day rule.35 The extension allows companies time to upgrade their number tracking mechanisms, which tally the quantities of reserved numbers they hold.
+The FCC's second NRO Order on Reconsideration changed the number reservation period to 180 days.
+This took effect on December 29, 2000.36 Companies reported a total of 110,260 reserved numbers in the 619 utilization study.37 It is unclear whether the reported amount is accurate.
+Since companies could reserve numbers for longer than 45 days prior to the first NRO Order, the quantity of reserved numbers reported may be overstated and, correspondingly, the quantity of available numbers reported may be understated.